ywiyogo/CarND2-P4-PID-Control-Project/README.md

 ![image1]

-The figure above shows how the P-parameter itself does not enough, since the vehicle getting unstable (see the increasing oscillation of the CTE and the total error values).
+The figure above shows how the P-parameter itself isn't enough to reach the stability.
+We see that the vehicle is getting unstable (see the increasing oscillation of the CTE and the total error values).

 Afterwards, I started to vary the D parameter with values 1, 2, and 0.5.
 0.5 as the D value causes that the current control will react half of the current error difference.
 It means that the vehicle cannot response a high error difference that can be caused by curves.
 On the other hand, if KD is equal to 2, then the vehicle is over-responsive to a small error change.
 Thus, I chose KP=0.05 and KD=1 as the reference to tune the I parameter.